Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Performance Evaluation

-\edit{As shown in Table \ref{tab:complexity}, the computational complexity of A. F. MADRL, measured in MFLOPs, is indeed higher than that of the baseline algorithms.
-However, it is important to note that our algorithm's complexity is only slightly higher than that of VarlenMARL ($1.14\times$), which also employs the asynchronous decision-making mechanism as our algorithm.
-Crucially, the slightly increased computational cost of A. F. MADRL is accompanied by significant performance gains in terms of AoI reduction, as demonstrated in Fig. \ref{fig:compare}.
-We believe that this trade-off between computational cost and AoI performance is acceptable for many real-time applications where timely information updates are critical. }
+\edit{As shown in Table \ref{tab:complexity}, the computational cost of A. F. MADRL, measured in MFLOPs, is slightly higher than that of the baseline algorithms, yet only marginally above VarlenMADRL ($1.14\times$).
+This increased cost is accompanied by significant AoI reduction gains, as demonstrated in Fig.~\ref{fig:compare}.
+This trade-off is acceptable for real-time applications. }